Vaibhav-Kulshreshtha7/Projects/Bulb On-Off Project/README.md

 ## Requirements
 * A modern web browser.

+## Installation
+1. Clone the repository.
+2. Open the 'index.html' file in a web browser

 ## Usage
 * Click the button to turn the bulb on and off.